 Harry’s said that she doesn’t want presents, but people can bring books for the baby if they want – so this has been taken very seriously, and it’s touching that favourite books from childhood have been wrapped lovingly to be passed on, in a world dominated by iPhones and technology.

-Having said that, later I’m very glad that technology’s around to have invented the dishwasher.
+Having said that, later I’m very glad that technology’s around and invented the dishwasher.

 Mr Young has now chosen this particular moment to disappear upstairs with a plate.